jakubkulhan/caddy-chrome/README.md

 > Caddy middleware to server-side render Javascript applications using Chrome

+## Server-side rendering

-The middleware takes an HTML response from the upstream handlers, loads it up in Chrome, and intercepts requests from the browser.
+The middleware takes an HTML response from the upstream handlers, loads it up in Chrome on the server, and intercepts requests from the browser.
 Requests to the same host are routed internally in the webserver, possibly loading files, but also speaking to other applications e.g. by a reverse proxy.
-After the page is fully loaded, DOM is serialized to an HTML and the returned back to the client as the response.
+After the page is fully loaded, DOM is serialized to an HTML and then returned back to the client as the response.

 ```mermaid
 sequenceDiagram